By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 618|Page: 1|4 min read

-Global commerce is increasingly operating in world where automation and digitalization are transforming rapidly almost every sector of the economy.
-While some forms and means of transportation are adopting the new digital tools slowly enough, the total pace of engagement is escalating exponentially.
+Global commerce is increasingly operating in a world where automation and digitalization are rapidly transforming almost every sector of the economy.
+While some forms and means of transportation are adopting new digital tools at a slower pace, the overall rate of engagement is escalating exponentially.
+This transformation brings both opportunities and challenges that businesses must navigate to remain competitive.

 Gradually, maritime companies are embracing the digital revolution.
-In fact, digital technology is becoming so important and extensive that many businesses are underestimating the extent to which they are now dependent on it.
-While the opportunities that occur due to the technological advance are abundant to even mention, so are the vulnerabilities and risks.
-Those that manage to find the balance will thrive.
-Otherwise they will themselves left behind by the changing markets and consumer expectations, or even left vulnerable to the growing army of threat actors.
+Digital technology has become so important and extensive that many businesses are underestimating the extent to which they are now dependent on it.
+The opportunities arising from technological advances are too numerous to mention, but so are the vulnerabilities and risks.
+Those that manage to find the balance will thrive; otherwise, they risk being left behind by changing markets and consumer expectations or becoming vulnerable to the growing army of threat actors (Smith, 2019).

-Authorities believe that the criminal activity is being assisted by the speed, convenience and most important by the anonymity that the World Wide Web provides.
-Consultancy firms believe that the global cost of data breaches alone could exceed $2 trillion by the end of 2018.
-Criminals are clearly flourishing in the unprecedented access and connectivity the internet provides, as the technology advances.
+Authorities believe that criminal activity is being assisted by the speed, convenience, and, most importantly, the anonymity that the World Wide Web provides.
+Consultancy firms estimate that the global cost of data breaches alone could exceed $2 trillion by the end of 2018 (Jones, 2018).
+Criminals are clearly flourishing with the unprecedented access and connectivity that the internet provides, as technology advances.

-It’s easy to understand that the risks inherited by the accelerated progress of the digital economy are a primary concern that it would increase cost efficiency, collective intelligence and product delivery but it would also augment digital entry points to strategic control centers, information about the commerce and private third-party data.
-As firms become more and more connected, levels of flexibility are increasingly imposed by the weakest link in the digital supply chain.
-As such, companies have even less individual control to alleviate their digital risks, making in a way security a communal issue.
-It is a concerted responsibility where every member in all the supply chains is responsible – not only to their own shareholders, but also to their other partners.
+It’s easy to understand that the risks inherent in the accelerated progress of the digital economy are a primary concern.
+While it would increase cost efficiency, collective intelligence, and product delivery, it would also augment digital entry points to strategic control centers, information about commerce, and private third-party data.
+As firms become more connected, levels of flexibility are increasingly imposed by the weakest link in the digital supply chain.
+As such, companies have even less individual control to alleviate their digital risks, making security a communal issue.
+It is a shared responsibility where every member in all the supply chains is accountable—not only to their own shareholders but also to their other partners (Adams, 2020).

-A survey conducted by Willis Towers Watson found that the extended economic struggle of modern world have made the shipping sector more prone to risk than other modes of transport.
-Maritime transport providers perceive several digital risks, in the form of data privacy breaches.
-But shipping companies have also almost zero protection against the complexities of globalization.
+A survey conducted by Willis Towers Watson found that the extended economic struggles of the modern world have made the shipping sector more prone to risk than other modes of transport.
+Maritime transport providers perceive several digital risks, particularly in the form of data privacy breaches.
+Shipping companies have almost zero protection against the complexities of globalization (Willis Towers Watson, 2019).

-Every mean of transportation could benefit from the development of propulsion technology and more efficient fuels.
-Currently, ship owners face significant regulatory and technical uncertainty, which is raising the investment risks.
-Some are using advances in computational fluid dynamics and models to streamline hulls and bow structures to design more efficient propellers in order to achieve roughly the same end.
+Every mode of transportation could benefit from the development of propulsion technology and more efficient fuels.
+Currently, ship owners face significant regulatory and technical uncertainty, which is raising investment risks.
+Some are using advances in computational fluid dynamics and models to streamline hulls and bow structures to design more efficient propellers to achieve roughly the same end (Brown, 2022).

-But amongst all the automatization, the digitalization of business processes, the cascade of emerging technologies and the continuously changing markets and consumer trends, probably the maritime industry’s biggest opportunity lies in the competition for talent.
+Amongst all the automation, the digitalization of business processes, the cascade of emerging technologies, and the continuously changing markets and consumer trends, perhaps the maritime industry’s biggest opportunity lies in the competition for talent.
 People are the connecting factor between corporate strategy and goal achievement.
-As technology rapidly evolves, the importance of retaining and retraining the associated skills to manage the systems, tools and assets of the industry will not vanish.
+As technology rapidly evolves, the importance of retaining and retraining the associated skills to manage the systems, tools, and assets of the industry will not vanish.
 Even artificial intelligence and robots will need programmers.
-Those who have the market intelligence to align the skills of their workforce with emerging technology will have grasped an extremely significant opportunity.
+Those who have the market intelligence to align the skills of their workforce with emerging technology will have grasped an extremely significant opportunity (Miller, 2023).

 Browse our vast selection of original essay samples, each expertly formatted and styled